Why Investment Banking? How To ACE This Interview Question Every Time

 - A Non-Finance/Accounting Major.

 - Interviewing with an Industry Group.

 - Struggling to think of a specific incident that made you interested.

-The strategy is simple: Background in One Field +Experience in Finance = Long-Term Success.
+The formula is simple: Background in One Field +Experience in Finance = Long-Term Success.

-This is not the “Tell me about yourself” question, so you need to get your points across quickly – take any longer than 30 seconds and you’ll bore the interviewer, unless you were a male escort in a former life.
+This is not the “Tell me about yourself” question, so you need to get your points across quickly – take any longer than 30 seconds and you’ll bore the interviewer.

 Let’s say you worked at a healthcare policy think tank, started to learn more about the business of healthcare, and then decided to go to business school to re-brand yourself and get into finance.